coralogix/workshops/docs/otel/dotnet-windows/index.md

 ### Quick start

+The official Otel instrumentation guide shows the following:
 Run the commands below in your PowerShell.
 Update the `"MyServiceDisplayName"` with the name of your application.

 ```powershell